hectr/MRLocalNotificationFacade/README.md

     BOOL scheduled = [notificationFacade scheduleNotification:notification
                                                       withError:&error];
     if (error && scheduled) {
-        // user needs to change settings, the recovery attempter will handle this UIAlertController *alert = [notificationFacade buildAlertControlForError:error];
+        // if the user needs to change settings, the recovery attempter will handle this UIAlertController *alert = [notificationFacade buildAlertControlForError:error];
         [notificationFacade showAlertController:alert];
     } else {